frontenddogma/web-development-glossary/manuscript/f.md

 Full stack developer
 : A developer who can handle all aspects of website or app development, that is, including both frontend and backend development.
 : A developer who masters a particular solution stack.

+Fully qualified domain name
+: A domain name that specifies its exact location in the tree hierarchy of the Domain Name System (DNS).
+A fully qualified domain name specifies all domain levels, including the top-level domain and the root zone.
+A fully qualified domain name is distinguished by its lack of ambiguity, because it can be interpreted only in one way.
+It usually consists of a host name and at least one higher-level domain (label) separated by the symbol “.”, and always ends in the top-level domain.&nbsp;[†](#w-fqdn)

 Function
 : A code snippet that can be called by other code or by itself, or a variable that refers to the function.
 When a function is called, arguments are passed to the function as input, and the function can optionally return a value.
 A function in JavaScript is also an object.
 A function name is an identifier included as part of a function declaration or function expression.
 The function name’s scope depends on whether the function name is a declaration or expression.&nbsp;[‡](#m-function)